 Durden treats windows in float mode as having a history.
 This means that if you switch back to float from a different mode, the last known float positions and sizing ratios will be restored (if possible).

-The cursor management follows the common pattern of double clicking the titlebar to switch between maximized and normal and click-drag the border to resize.
+The cursor management follows the common pattern of double clicking the titlebar to switch between maximized and normal, press-drag to move and and click-drag the border to resize.

 It is possible to force-enable titlebars only for float layout-mode.
-This can be done through global/config/workspaces/float-titlebar
+This can be done through global/settings/workspaces/float-titlebar

 The float mode is treated with a lesser priority than the rest, but as the durden development settles and drifts towards maintenance and upkeep, the following features are planned to be added: